DustTheory/olxba-py/README.md

 ### Authentication

 An olx.ba account is needed for this API to work.
-Authenticate by passing your login info to the OlxScraper constructor like so:
+Authenticate by passing your login info to the OlxAPI constructor like so:

 ```
-from olxba import OlxScraper
+from olxba import OlxAPI

-parser = OlxScraper('username', 'password')
+parser = OlxAPI ('username', 'password')
 ```
 ### Documentation